FeliciaMarlove/Cheat-Sheets/Docker.md

 ## Resources

-### Remove unused resources
+### Remove unused resources (stopped containers, unused networks, dangling images that are not tagged or referenced by any container, unused build cache)

+By default, it does not include volumes, to do so add the flag `--volumes`

 `docker system prune`

-### Remove all unused resources (all stopped containers, networks not used by a container, images without associated container...)
+### Remove all unused resources (same + also remove unused images that are not currently being used by any container)

 `docker system prune -a`